 The InSAR Centroid Moment Tensor (ICMT) project

-Past collaborators: Jennifer Weston (now at ISC), Michael Frietsch (now at KIT)
+Past collaborators: Nader Shakibay Senobari (now at UCR Computer Science and Engineering), Jennifer Weston, Michael Frietsch (now at KIT)

 InSAR, through showing us in great detail where the ground was displaced in earthquakes, can give us very accurate locations of earthquake centroids (the center of moment release for each earthquake).
 We find in general that centroid locations obtained by long-period seismology (e.g. from the Columbia University 'Global Centroid Moment Tensor', or GCMT, project), disagree with these accurate locations, often by tens of kilometers.
 Since seismologically- derived earthquake locations depend on an Earth model (a model of how seismic wavespeeds vary within the Earth), our hypothesis is that any error in earthquake location can be attributed to an error in that Earth model.

 Our project involves two parallel efforts.
 Firstly, we have been compiling a catalogue of published earthquake source models derived from InSAR data, in a format similar to the GCMT project; we call this the 'ICMT catalogue'.
 Second, we have been testing a variety of high resolution Earth models to investigate which features in those models may be required to correctly locate earthquakes seismologically – and if they cannot be located accurately using those models, what biases in seismic wave travel time need to be included to do so.